 I’ve been pretty remiss in keeping up to date here with my podcast episodes.
 So, here’s a quick summary of what I’ve been saying and who I’ve been talking to over the past few months.

-Find this episode on iTunes here and Android here.
+Remember, you can access these episodes on iTunes from here and Android from here.

 Ep 126 and Ep 127: These episodes are a conversation with the novel editor and writing coach, Ellen Brock.
 You may know Ellen from her annual Novel Boot Camp event and her series of videos on YouTube.
 Ellen has a real heart for helping people who want to develop their skills in the craft of writing, and in the first half of our conversation, we talk about the biggest problems writers have with both structuring their work and refining narrative quality. in the second episode w talk about a range of issues including making the right choice for the Point of View of your work, how to create the ideal query letter, and how to utilise the resources that Ellen has made available.

 Ep 128: This episode is a conversation with the author and international speaker Derek Künsken.
 Derek is a Canadian writer who learned the trade with short stories.
 For a number of years now his work has been accepted by some of the premier magazines in SciFi including Asimov.
 Derek now has an agent, has signed a two-book deal and is negotiating a further deal and is published in multiple territories and languages.
 In this conversation, we talk about the transition to novel writing, how to introduce compelling themes and characters, and the perils of hitting the Strunk and White ‘Kool-aid’!